admwoo/mlre-medusa/commands_list.md

 # Output Metrics of Performance on MT-Bench

-Execute this command in the llm_judge directory
+Execute this command in the llm_judge directory where the quality flags are optional and are obtained from the show_result2.py script

 ```
 python calculate_tokens_per_second2.py data/mt_bench/model_answer/medusa-vicuna-7b-v1.3-0-temperature-0.0-posterior_threshold-0.09-posterior_alpha-0.3-top_p-0.8-sampling-typical-fast-False.jsonl \